TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-03-4-ways-to-add-global-option-or-argument-to-symfony-console-application.md

 ---
 id: 137
-title: "4 Ways to Add Global Option or Argument to Symfony Console"
+title: "4 Ways to Add Global Option or Argument to Symfony Console Application"
 perex: |
     I'm working on [ChangelogLinker](https://github.com/symplify/changeloglinker), a package that makes managing `CHANGELOG.md` very easy - it generates it.
 It a CLI Application with a [3 Console Commands](https://github.com/Symplify/ChangelogLinker/tree/master/src/Console/Command).
 All was good, until **I needed to add an argument to all commands at once**... and in lazy, extensible, maintainable way.
 tweet: "..."